Last updated on June 18th, 2021 at 07:22 pmJump to Recipe

 Blackberries – another fun berry, that combined well with the citrus flavor in this recipe.

-Lemon Buttercream Recipe Tips:
+Lemon Buttercream Recipe Notes:

 - To create a stiffer buttercream, replace half of the butter with shortening.
 The sugar amount does not change.